gnolang/blog/posts/2026-03-25_beta-mainnet/README.md

 **Validators**

 Validators can join the set, help test scaling, and prepare for future upgrades.
 Beta Mainnet validators are added to the valset only through a GovDAO proposal.
-Unlike other networks where validators stake their funds and earn rewards, Gno.land’s validator slots are given to contributors with proven track records.
+Unlike other networks where validators stake their funds and earn rewards, Gno.land's validator slots are given to contributors with proven track records.
 You can register your validator for consideration on the Gno.land [Valoper Registry](https://gno.land/r/gnops/valopers) and learn more [here](https://gnops.io/articles/guides/become-testnet-validator/) on how to get started.

 **Everyone**

 The Gno.land block explorer, [GnoScan](https://gnoscan.io/), gives you an overview of Gno.land networks like Beta Mainnet as well as Staging, or ongoing testnets.
-It includes important data for an overview of the network’s status as well as a myriad of transactions made including total storage deposits, realm deployments, and fungible tokens (GRC20 token standard).
+It includes important data for an overview of the network's status as well as a myriad of transactions made including total storage deposits, realm deployments, and fungible tokens (GRC20 token standard).

 ## Recognition and the Road Ahead

 Phase II is expected to enable token transfers and expand development and user tooling.
 Phase III will focus on interoperability and building bridges to the Cosmos ecosystem.
-Each phase builds toward establishing Gno.land as the go-to operating system and platform for a censorship-free and economically viable alternative to today’s broken internet.
+Each phase builds toward establishing Gno.land as the go-to operating system and platform for a censorship-free and economically viable alternative to today's broken internet.

 Early adopters and contributors will always be remembered within the network.
 Whether your impact comes through core code, or creative realms, we'll spotlight your work and share it with the wider community.
 Now is the time.
 The Beta Mainnet is only the beginning.